Two Excerpts from "Eyes Wide Open"

 At MGM we gaped at stunt scenes from Indiana Jones, sat riveted to the trials of the Little Mermaid, and were dazzled by a stage show of "The Beauty and the Beast.''
 At Epcot's The Land, we found nutrition and sustenance.
 Across the way, we smiled at "The Making of Me,'' a factual, humorous movie about the source of babies.

 We watched stunning films of France's Alps and the Eiffel Tower, of Norway's fiords and of Canada's beauty, from Newfoundland to the Arctic to Vancouver.
-And at the close of each day, with the street lights dimmed, we enjoyed IllumiNations, a spectacular fireworks/laser/fountain display highlighting the many nations of Epcot, its brilliant conclusion accompanied by the thunder of Beethoven's 1812 overture.
+And at the close of each day, with the street lights dimmed, we enjoyed IllumiNations, a spectacular fireworks/laser/fountain display highlighting the many nations of Epcot, its brilliant conclusion accompanied by the thunder of Tchaikovsky's 1812 overture.
 Never have I seen so many people so relaxed, so happy.
 And all without a single, intrusive, "Have you been saved?"

 We each had our favorite Disney character.
 My wife was taken with the Muppets, and my granddaughter became fascinated with Figment, a character from the Journey Through Imagination show, which she had to see FIVE times.